 An interactive map with data for your water system is available at: fortress.wa.gov/doh/swap/

 WHERE YOUR WATER COMES FROM

 Your water comes from two wells (groundwater).
-The water is pumped into the system from these two wells, which are 353 and 497 feet deep.
+Well #1 is 63 feet deep and Well #4 is 97 feet deep.